vmware-archive/clarity/docs/CONTRIBUTING_DEVELOPMENT.md

 submit your pull request.
 We'll work with you on every step and try to be as responsive as possible.

+**_Windows OS_**: Windows users can face issues with running some scripts in this repository so we recommend installing and using a [linux distribution](https://docs.microsoft.com/en-us/windows/wsl/install-win10) before going further.

 ## I. Proposal template

 Before you start coding anything, please fill out the following proposal